This is a sample report using fictional veteran data. Your actual report will be generated from your own military medical record.

 Key findings

 A 2016 IED blast in Helmand Province is the anchor event driving the majority of claims — directly responsible for the documented lumbar fracture, TBI, and bilateral hearing loss.
-The TBI and sleep apnea claims represent the highest-value opportunities, with sleep apnea alone potentially rated at 50% if CPAP is required.
-Combined with tinnitus at 10% and hearing loss at 10–30%, the auditory claims alone could represent a significant portion of the final rating.
+Sleep apnea is the single highest-value claim at a fixed 50% rating ($1,102/mo alone) if CPAP use is verified.
+Combined with TBI (10–70%), PTSD (30–70%), and tinnitus at a guaranteed 10%, this record supports a strong multi-condition claim package.

 Lumbar spine fracture with chronic low back pain